What is acoustic insulation?

 - Improved productivity

 A peaceful and relaxing environment in offices will help employers work faster and easier to hear customers over the phone.
-Acoustic insulation in the conference room will also help from confidential information from leaking out.
+Soundproof insulation in the conference room will also help from confidential information from leaking out.

 - Providing privacy